 - 10 x 30 x 10 = 5–7 bedroom home

-Before committing to a storage lease, it's a good idea to check out storage facilities in person, ask to see the available spaces, and gather as much information as you can.
+Before committing to a storage lease, it's a good idea to check out storage facilities in person, ask to see the available spaces and gather as much information as you can.
 Storage professionals are really good at assessing the size you might need even if you have a hard time judging the space required.
 This also gives you a chance to ask questions about the company to assess whether it's the best place to store your things.
-If possible, visit the facilities during off hours so you'll have more time with staff.
+If possible, visit the facilities during off hours so you'll have more time with the staff.